 In order to utilize Kinetic Separation to process uranium/vanadium bearing ore, there are uncertainties that must be addressed.
-Currently, to utilize Kinetic Separation the Company would need to either apply for its own milling license for a processing facility or arrange to utilize a third party's mill, either of which would entail delays and associated costs.
-The Company and its regulatory counsel are continuing to seek an alternative path forward that would allow the Company to use Kinetic Separation either inside a uranium mine or on the surface outside of the underground workings to further reduce transportation costs.
-There is no assurance that such an alternative approach will be approved.
+Currently, to utilize Kinetic Separation the Company plans to apply for its own milling license for a processing facility.
+If this is not practical or feasible the Company would need to arrange to utilize a third party's mill.
+There are substantial costs and risks associated with both of these alternatives.
+The Company is open to continuing to seek an alternative path forward that would allow the use of Kinetic Separation either inside a uranium mine or on the surface outside of the underground workings to further reduce transportation costs.
+However, there is no assurance that such an alternative approach will be approved for Western or other companies with comparable processes pursuing regulatory remedies.